Hoard (film): Plot summary

 8-year-old Maria lives with her mother, Cynthia, who is a hoarder.
 Although Cynthia is loving and affectionate, their house is filthy and rat-infested, and Cynthia becomes upset if Maria doesn't save the day's rubbish and bring it home to her.
 Cynthia often repeats aphorisms and rhymes, encouraging Maria to do the same, and describes her hoarded items as her and Maria's 'catalogue of love'.
-At Christmas, one of Cynthia's stacks of hoarded items collapses, severely injuring her.
+At Christmas, Maria goes out at night and a man flashed her. later, one of Cynthia's stacks of hoarded items collapses, severely injuring her.
 Maria is placed in foster care.

 Ten years later, in 1994, an 18-year-old Maria still lives with her foster mother, Michelle.
-Another of Michelle's former charges, the older Michael, comes to stay with them temporarily while he searches for a house with his girlfriend.
+Another of Michelle's former charges, the older Michael, aged 30, comes to stay with them temporarily while he searches for a house with his girlfriend.
 Cynthia's ashes are delivered to Maria, the courier advising that cremated remains are only delivered within two weeks of death; meaning that Cynthia only recently passed.
 The same day, Maria's childhood best friend, Laraib, is forced by her family to move away due to rebellious behavior.

-Maria and Michael become close and form a strange, intense physical relationship, often playfighting and roughhousing.
+Maria and Michael become close and form a strange, intense physical relationship, often outbuildings of dating one another to go further.
+They eat ashes and Maria masturbates on Michael's back.
 Michael's girlfriend visits one day, and Maria finds out she is pregnant.
 Her encounters with Michael continue to escalate, and Maria asks Michael to burn her stomach with an iron, something that happened to her as a child.
 Maria has recurring flashbacks to her life with Cynthia and hallucinates herself and Michael repeating Cynthia's rhymes.
+She flashed a wino sat on a railway bridge and when he laughs at her she steals his toy drum.